Intermittent fasting works really well… for certain people… in certain situations.

 - too little rest and recovery

-Heck, we can even use up energy reserves by trying to keep warm.
+Heck, we can even use up energy by trying to keep warm.

-You’re thinking, did she just reference paying the mortgage?
+You might be thinking, ‘Did she just reference paying the mortgage?’

-You bet.
-Psychological stress can absolutely play a role in damaging our hormonal equilibrium.
+Psychological stress can play a role in damaging your hormonal health.

 Our bodies can’t tell the difference between a real threat and something imaginary generated by our thoughts and feelings.
 (Such as worrying about how you’re going to get abs.)

-You could be hovering at 30 percent fat.
-But if your energy balance is negative for a long enough time, especially if you’re stressed, reproduction stops.
+So you could be hovering at 30 percent fat.
+But if you’re in a negative energy balance for a long enough time, especially if you’re really stressed, reproduction stops.